cppd/math/README.md

   * real-time rendering of 3-space objects,
   * non-real-time rendering of n-space objects on the internal (n-1)-dimensional screen,
   * algorithms in 2-space.
-* OBJ files with the output of algorithms in 3-space.
+* OBJ and STL files with the output of algorithms in 3-space.
-* Extended OBJ files with the output of algorithms in n-space.
+* Extended OBJ and STL files with the output of algorithms in n-space.

 ## Algorithms